 We use data and other forms of assessment to identify students who have additional needs.

-Parents are encouraged to speak to the Special Educational Needs Coordinator (SENCo) about any concerns they have.
+Parents are encouraged to speak to the Special Educational Needs and Disabilities Coordinator (SENDCo) about any concerns they have.

-We have a highly qualified team including two qualified SENCos and a Specialist Assessor.
+We have a highly qualified team including two qualified SENDCos and a Specialist Assessor.

 2. How will early years setting / school / college staff support my child/young person?